 A Sudanese family of four in Israel: The Canadian Lutheran World Relief gave Nest four spots to sponsor this family (pictured here).
 Their friends in Israel and Egypt (with ties to Saskatoon and the Sisters of Sion) have raised the funds for the sponsorship.
 The application was submitted in September 2018.

-The second family’s sponsorship application was rejected in March 2017 by a Canadian Visa Officer.
+A Pakistani family in Thailand.
+Nest and the Canadian Lutheran World Relief sponsored this family in 2016, but the family’s sponsorship application was rejected in March 2017 by a Canadian visa officer in Singapore.
 Nest appealed the decision and won the judicial review.
 A second interview was held in May 2018.
 The family was rejected a second time.
-Nest has commenced a new sponsorship application.
+Nest submitted a new sponsorship application in 2018.

 Iraqi family of six in Turkey.
 With the help of donations from a group of 22 people, Nest raised enough funds to sponsor Ghufran, her husband and their four children.
 The application was submitted in May 2017.